ridafkih/gift-defender/README.md

 The completed device's function is simple.
 First, the device is to be set down, and either plugged in or restarted.
 A 2.5 second calibration period occurs, in which acceleration measurements are taken to be recorded and averaged out.
 These become the acceleration values that are used to compare and detect whether the device is being moved too intensely.

 After that, constant measurements are being done, and if the device exceeds a % threshold increase that is too great, it will sound the buzzer.
-In the original project by David Escobar, a notification alert is sent to a device, however we couldn't get a hold of WiFi modules in time for the project and didn't have the means to prepare a WiFi connected guide for the children if they chose to take the devices home.
+In the original project by David Escobar, a notification alert is sent to a device, however we couldn't get a hold of WiFi modules in time for the project and didn't have the means to prepare a WiFi connection guide for the children if they chose to take the devices home.

 ___